Elephants on green field

 The Tharu Community: Guardians of the Terai

 The Tharu people, indigenous to the Terai, have preserved their unique way of life for centuries.
-Tharu people are the heartbeat of the Terai known as the “Forest People”, with traditions deeply rooted in their relationship with the land.
+Tharu people are the heartbeat of the Terai, known as the “Forest People,” with traditions deeply rooted in their relationship with the land.
 Experience traditional Tharu dances and festivities, such as Danket and Dhan Nach.
 Don’t miss events like the Tharu Cultural Festival showcasing their vibrant art and dance.

 Madhesi Culture

 The Madhesi community, deeply influenced by Indian culture due to their proximity to the border, adds another vibrant layer to the Terai’s cultural tapestry.
-Known for their folk music, colorful festivals, and rich culinary traditions, the Madhesi people contributing to the cultural vibrant of the region
+Known for their folk music, colorful festivals, and rich culinary traditions, the Madhesi people contribute to the cultural vibrant of the region

 Experience Vibrant Festivals